thedarksidepy/thedarksidepy.github.io/_posts/2025-07-04-airflow-3-exam.md

 After your project builds successfully, open the Airflow UI in your web browser at `https://localhost:8080/`.

-`astro dev restart` → restart the project
+Restart the project: `astro dev restart`

-`astro dev stop` → stop the project
+Stop the project: `astro dev stop`

-`astro dev kill` → delete the project with all metadata
+Delete the project with all metadata: `astro dev kill`

 ### Run Astro project from Visual Studio Code